 Child support is another complex and stressful area of divorce.
 The purpose is to protect the child from financial hardship following a divorce or separation.
 Child support isn’t a punishment but an obligation to the child’s future.

 Child support is calculated using the Rhode Island Child Support Guidelines and is not taxed nor tax deductible.
-Payments can be modified over time by the courts or modified per a change in parental circumstance.
+Payments can be modified over time by the courts or modified per a change in parental circumstances.
 For example, a significant change in employment or income.

 Rhode Island’s family courts take child support very seriously.
 Unpaid child support will incur penalties enforced by the Office of Child Support Services.
 Penalties may include wage garnishment or the confiscation and/or sale of property, assets, or investments.